hauhoang1991/LaravelToDos/README.md

 # laraveltodos
-Laravel Todos Basic Application with is created for education purposes.
+Laravel Todos Basic Application is created for education purposes.